HVD3S/nuc6i3syk-EFI-Opencore/README.md

 Things to disable in BIOS: USB charging mode - USB legacy mode - Boot legacy mode - fastboot - intel platform trust technology - secure boot

 Make sure to generate a New SMBIOS for Macbook Pro 13,3 or iMac17,1 just to avoid serial number conflicts with other users who copied this EFI.
 Note that other non-skylake SMBIOS won't work.
+Also note that verbose (-v) is disabled from bootargs for the sake of esthetics since everything is working now.